sijojosem2/session_estimate/README.md

         },
   ```

   is to create the basic table that will be populated from the csv.
 The [sql](https://github.com/sijojosem2/session_estimate/tree/main/sql) location contains the [pre_exec.sql](https://github.com/sijojosem2/session_estimate/blob/main/sql/pre_exec.sql) file which creates this basic table.
-At first I only reflect the avialble csv columns as an initial step.
+At 1st I only extract the available csv columns as an initial step.

   The second step in the etl pipeline:
   ``` python